wbopan/obsidian-liquid-glass/README.md

 ## License

-Baseline is licensed under the [MIT license](LICENSE).
-You’re free to take any component of Baseline and build on top of it.
+Liquid Glass is licensed under the [MIT license](LICENSE).
+You’re free to take any component of Liquid Glass and build on top of it.
 Let’s make a better community by creating amazing themes for everyone!